Quantum Mechanics in symmetry language: Introduction

 In Sec. \ref{sec:qmaxioms} we reformulate axioms of quantum mechanics in symmetry language.
 Their content and consequences for properties of state space is described in Sec. \ref{sec:state}.
 The state space of composite systems and how it is related to state space of components, specially in what concerns their symmetries is reviewed in Sec. \ref{sec:composite}.
-In Sec. \ref{sec:measure} measurement process and its relation with breaking of symmetries is discussed.
-The phase transition is proposed by many authors as a solution of measurement issues in quantum mechanics, see e.g.~\cite{qmsymmbreak,qmsymmbreak} and~\cite{qmmeasurrev} for a review.
-The symmetry description of quantum mechanics is an ideal framework for this approach.
-Notably, we use a well known theorem by Sinai to prove that measurement and decoherence can be treated as phase transition following the breaking of a symmetry.
-We should remind that in contrast to description of~\cite{qmsymminterp} spacetime symmetries do not present a special or privileged case.
-In particular, quantum systems can be separable in spacetime but entangled (inseparable) through another symmetry, e.g. their spin.
-In fact, nonlocality of quantum mechanics is a natural consequence of allowed orthogonality of these symmetries.
-In Sec. \ref{sec:random} we prove that probabilities for outcomes of measurement must satisfy the Born rule, and finalize the demonstration that the state space of a quantum system is indeed a Hilbert vector space.
-In the framework of standard quantum mechanics Hilbert space is usually a prior of the theory and although in practice it is always defined according to symmetries, in the foundation of theory it is an abstract vector space in the axioms of the theory.
-On the other hand, in symmetry description, axioms of the model associate it to symmetries and their realization by physical systems.
-Finally, in Sec. \ref{sec:decohere} issues related to decoherence and classicality are discussed in the framework of symmetry description.
-Main conclusions of this work are recapitulated in Sec. \ref{sec:qmgr} we briefly review arguments about inherent relation between quantum mechanics and gravity and present some ideas which may lead to understand the nature of spacetime and a consistent inclusion of gravity in quantum field theory.
+In Sec. \ref{sec:measure} measurement and its relation with breaking of symmetries is discussed.
+In Sec. \ref{sec:random} we prove that probabilities for outcomes of measurements must satisfy the Born rule, and finalize the demonstration that the state space of a quantum system is indeed a Hilbert vector space.
+In the framework of standard quantum mechanics Hilbert space is usually a prior of the theory and although in practice it is always defined according to symmetries, it remains an abstract vector space in the axioms of the theory.
+On the other hand, in symmetry description, axioms of quantum mechanics associate it to symmetries and their realization by physical systems.
+In Sec. \ref{sec:decohere} we explain issues related to decoherence and classicality in the framework of symmetry description.
+Finally, in Sec. \ref{sec:qmgr} we briefly review arguments about inherent relation between quantum mechanics and gravity and present some ideas which may lead to understand the nature of spacetime and a consistent inclusion of gravity in quantum field theory.
 A short outline and prospective for future developments is presented in Sec. \ref{sec:summary}.